z669016/adventofcode-2018/README.md

 ensure no # where at the edge (which would have meant the grid was to small) but that wasn't the case.

 ## Day 7
+That was fun!
+Initially I thought to create some kind of dependency tree of nodes to determine the correct order.
+Then I thought why bother?
+If I know which steps have been taken, I can also determine which step could be next.
+All I need to know is which steps do I have and for each step, which ones must be finished before this one can.
+So the next possible steps are those that can be taken now based o the set that's already finished.

+I created a ```Step``` class, to know whish steps need to be finised before the step itself can finish.
+Based on a set of finished steps, the class can tell it's available or not.
+A ```Steps``` class has the list of steps, and can provide an ```OrderedSet``` of options to go next based on a set of already finished steps.
+When the finished steps set is still empty, of course you get the only step without required predecessors.

+When you select a step to take, remove it from the set that still needs to be done and move it to the set of finished steps. repeat this while you still have steps to take.
+So the use of sets of steps, or ordered sets where applicable, makes it quite easy.

+For part two, I used a simulation where a ```StepWalker``` class gets a step to take, and it requires multiple calls to the ```walk()``` operation before it returns the letter of the step.
+The ```ConcurrentStepWalker``` Use a ```List``` of ```StepWalker``` (with a max size of 5).
+As long as the list isn't full, for each option a ```StepWalker``` is created and added to the list.
+Repeat this while there are walker objects in the list.
+Meanwhile gather the letters that become available.
+Count the loops to measure the duration.